 3. Always get help from a broker:

 Purchasing a boat from another country necessitates navigating the murky waters of international contracts, rules, and currency.
-It’s usually a good idea to engage through a boat / yacht broker rather than dealing directly with a private seller to avoid difficulty and distress.
+It’s usually a good idea to work with a reputable boat or yacht broker who can act as a mediator between you and the seller to avoid difficulty and distress.
 Your broker serves as a barrier between you and the seller and can prevent you from awkward circumstances.
 They’ll explain your contract to you and make any required changes, assuring your safety.

 Get in touch with NewbridgeFX to discuss how we can save you money on your international payments, and protect you against exchange rate movements